Improved accuracy. Less uncertainty. Better science.

 Step 2: Smoothing

-The next step of the algorithm is called “smoothing” because it makes the results from the first step less noisy.
-In this step we use information from neighboring DNA boxcars to make a more informed decision about the most likely ancestry of individual boxcars.
+In our Ancestry DNA update, the next step of the algorithm is called “smoothing” because it makes the results from the first step less noisy.
+In this step, we use information from neighboring DNA boxcars to make a more informed decision about the most likely ancestry of individual boxcars.

-Let’s say a boxcar seems to match Sudanese ancestry, but many of the surrounding boxcars match Ethiopian with high confidence (Sudan and Ethiopia are neighboring countries).
-The smoother uses that information to adjust the prediction for that middle boxcar, and assigns Ethiopian instead.
+Let’s say a boxcar seems to match Sudanese ancestry, but many of the surrounding boxcars match Ethiopians with high confidence (Sudan and Ethiopia are neighboring countries).
+The smoother uses that information to adjust the prediction for that middle boxcar and assigns Ethiopian instead.

-Our R&D team realized that there were some big improvements we could make to the second step — smoothing — that would dramatically improve the accuracy of people’s results.
+In our Ancestry DNA update, our R&D team realized that we could significantly improve the second step—smoothing—which would dramatically enhance the accuracy of people’s results.

 Previously, the models used in the smoothing process were trained using the genomes of thousands of customers. (“Training” a model means setting its “dials” based on a dataset so that it can make the most accurate predictions.)
 These pre-trained models were then applied to each new customer’s genome.
 In practice, this step was prone to over-generalizing, which customers saw as results with higher levels of unassigned ancestry or non-specific ancestry, such as “Broadly Southern European.”